 Smart gateways with Fog implementation

 Smart gateways are built based on a combination of several devices and components such as Pandaboard, HC05 Bluetooth, nRF24L01 and Smart-RF06 board with TI CC2538cc25.
-Pandaboard is a core of smart gateways and Fog services since all Fog services are installed and run on the top of Pandaboard.
+Pandaboard is the core of a smart gateway and Fog services since all Fog services are installed and run on the top of Pandaboard.
 In detailed, Pandaboard has a dual-core 1.2 GHz ARM Cortex-A9, 304 MHz GPU, 1 GB of RAM.
 In addition, Pandaboard supports different protocols such as Wi-Fi, Ethernet, SPI, I2C and UART.
 In the implementation, Ethernet is used for connecting to the Internet while Wi-Fi is used for receiving data from sensor nodes which use Wi-Fi as the main protocol for transmitting high-quality signals.
 Furthermore, Pandaboard supports up to 32GB SD card for installing an embedded operating system.
 In the implementation, a lightweight embedded operating system based on a Linux kernel is used.

 HC05 is a low-cost Bluetooth chip which supports master and slave mode.
 HC05 can be connected to Pandaboard via UART.
-It is not required any driver for setting up HC05 in Pandaboard.
+Driver is not required when setting up HC05 in Pandaboard.

-An nRF24L01 chip is the same nRF24L01 component used in sensor nodes.
+An nRF24L01 chip integrated in the gateway is the same nRF24L01 chip used in sensor nodes.
 It is also connected to Pandaboard via SPI.
 With nRF, Pandaboard can receive data from different sensor nodes simultaneously.

-Smart-RF06 board with TI CC2538 provide a capability of communication with 6LoWPAN.
+Smart-RF06 board with TI CC2538 provides a capability of communication with 6LoWPAN.
 A TI CC2538 chip is placed on the top of the Smart-RF06 board which is connected to Pandaboard via Ethernet.
 In the implementation, a USB to Ethernet adapter is used for providing an extra Ethernet port for Pandaboard.

 The local database is implemented by MongoDB which is an open source database using document-oriented data model.
 For instance, in addition to bio-signals and contextual data, username, password and other important information are also stored in the local database.